-- In accordance with current guidance regarding Covid-19 and the travel restrictions into the Isle of Man, we recommend that you should not attempt to physically attend the AGM.
-Instead, we recommend that you vote by proxy, in accordance with the instructions below, so as to arrive not later than 11.00 a.m. on 23 August 2021, being 48 hours before the time of the meeting. - 2.
-A Form of Proxy is enclosed which, to be valid, must be completed and delivered to FIM Capital Limited, either by post to 55 Athol Street, Douglas, Isle of Man, IM1 1LA, or sent by facsimile to +44 (0)1624 681392 or scanned and e-mailed to LCain@fim.co.im, together with the power of attorney or other authority (if any) under which it is signed (or a certified copy of such authority) so as to be received by FIM Capital Limited by not later than 11.00 a.m. on 23 August 2021, being 48 hours before the time of the meeting. - 3.
-The Company, pursuant to Regulation 22 of the Uncertificated Securities Regulations 2006 (Isle of Man), specifies that only those members registered in the register of members as at 11.00 a.m. on 23 August 2021 (or in the event that the meeting is adjourned, on the register of members 48 hours before the time of any adjournment meeting) shall be entitled to vote in respect of the Ordinary Shares registered in their name at that time.
-Changes to entries on the register of members after 11.00 a.m. on 23 August 2021 (or, in the event that the meeting is adjourned, on the register of members before the time of any adjourned, on the register of members after 11.00 a.m. on 23 August 2021 (or, in the event that the meeting is adjourned, on the register of members less than 48 hours before the time of any adjourned meeting) shall be disregarded in determining the rights of any person to vote.
+- 1. A member who is entitled to attend and vote at the above-mentioned meeting is entitled to appoint a proxy or proxies to attend and, on a poll, vote instead of him or her in respect of such shares.
+A proxy need not be a member of the Company - 2.
+A Form of Proxy is enclosed which, to be valid, must be completed and delivered to FIM Capital Limited, either by post to 55 Athol Street, Douglas, Isle of Man, IM1 1LA, or sent by facsimile to +44 (0)1624 681392 or scanned and e-mailed to Corporate.Governance@fim.co.im together with the power of attorney or other authority (if any) under which it is signed (or a certified copy of such authority) so as to be received by FIM Capital Limited by not later than 12.30 p.m. on 24 August 2022, being 48 hours before the time of the meeting. - 3.
+The Company, pursuant to Regulation 22 of the Uncertificated Securities Regulations 2006 (Isle of Man), specifies that only those members registered in the register of members as at 12.30 p.m. on 24 August 2022 (or in the event that the meeting is adjourned, on the register of members 48 hours before the time of any adjournment meeting) shall be entitled to vote in respect of the Ordinary Shares registered in their name at that time.
+Changes to entries on the register of members after 12.30 p.m. on 24 August 2022 (or, in the event that the meeting is adjourned, on the register of members after 12.30 p.m. on 24 August 2022 (or, in the event that the meeting is adjourned, on the register of members less than 48 hours before the time of any adjourned meeting) shall be disregarded in determining the rights of any person to vote.